 The Nominating Committee reports to the Board.

-The Nominating Committee is active when it is necessary to identify an individual and to administer the process of placing an individual onto the Board.
+The Nominating Committee is activated whenever it is necessary to nominate an individual to the Board.

 Rule 204.
 Ineligibility to Serve on Boards and Committees

-No person shall be eligible to serve on the Board, the Regulatory Oversight Committee, any disciplinary committee or arbitration panel who:
+No person shall be eligible to serve on the Board, any Standing or Advisory Committee defined in Rule 206, or any Disciplinary Panel who:

 Was found within the prior three years by a final decision of a self-regulatory organization, an administrative law judge, a court of competent jurisdiction or the Commission to have committed a disciplinary offense;